|

 good news of Jesus is foremost in Paul’s life.

 Everything else is secondary, even his own personal welfare.
-We
+In

 This word has caused great controversy over the centuries.